 Origins and Traditional Use

 Kratom has deep-rooted cultural significance in countries like Thailand, Indonesia, Malaysia, and other Southeast Asian nations, where it has been used for its stimulant and pain-relieving properties.
-Traditionally, kratom leaves were chewed or brewed into teas to increase energy levels and alleviate discomfort, similar to how coffee or tea are consumed in other parts of the world.
+Traditionally, kratom leaves were chewed or brewed into teas to increase energy levels and alleviate discomfort, similar to how coffee or tea is consumed in other parts of the world.